melbourne-lab/canopy_flowering/notes/field_notes_2022.md

 There were some T plants with yellow buds visible in the SW meadow.
 Still at least two days from flowering though.
 None in plots (that I saw).

+### Jun 9

+I set up a sensor at plot 125.
+My own lack of preparedness meant this is the only one I was able to put up today.
+I lost my ruler again.

+I was also able to put up the remainder of the plots.
+There were a couple of small patches of snow, with none in plots.

+Flowering: I saw <10 plants flowering site wide.
+The amazing thing is that two of them were in plot 117!
+There were a few YV plants but nto as many as I expected.
+Some in 169.
+Some in areas that seemed first to snow off - steep part of the SW meadow and the N side of the NW meadow.
+Very few open flowers.

+I talked with Amy W. (!) today about pollen.
+She said with EP she uses toothpicks.
+Could I do this?
+She also recommended using an electric toothbrush (brush removed) for buzzing pollen off.
+She suspects that organzo bags trap moisture.
+She stores pollen in a cooler with an ice pack, ut likely doesn't last very long.
+Dust study sounds cool!

+I swapped cards on sensors 133 and 167 today (haven't read them in yet).

+###